dasariadi/weatherdashboard/README.md

 # weatherdashboard

-I was tasked to create a webpage that displays the current weather condition for a city that I search in the search bar.
+This project is a simple project to create a webpage that displays the current weather condition for a city that I search in the search bar.

-Features of Application:
+# Features of Application:

 User can search city, and the current and future weather data is displayed on the screen.
 Last searched city will be stored in a storage, which allows users to obtain previously searched cities even after refreshing the page.